wee-slack/wee-slack/README.md

 wee-slack
 =========

-A WeeChat plugin for Slack.com.
-Synchronizes read markers, provides typing notification, search, and more!
+A WeeChat plugin for Slack.com IRC mode.
+Provides supplemental features only available in the web/mobile clients such as: synchronizing read markers, typing notification, search, (and more)!
 Connects via the Slack API, and maintains a persistent websocket for notification of events.

 ![animated screenshot](https://dl.dropboxusercontent.com/u/566560/slack.gif)